CriminalPancake/void-stranger-ap/README.md

 vsap.xdelta (using https://www.romhacking.net/utilities/598/)

-Make sure the output file is still named data.win, it might also be wise to keep a copy of the original data.win file as a backup
+and replace the existing data.win file with the patched one, still named data.win.
+It might also be wise to keep a copy of the original data.win file as a backup.

 Finally, be sure to add the gm-apclientpp.dll to the Void Stranger folder